py-pdf/pypdf/docs/user/file-size.md

 image appears three times in a PDF it could be embedded three times.
 Or it can be embedded once and referenced twice.

-When adding data to a PdfWriter, the data are copied respecting the original format.
+When adding data to a PdfWriter, the data is copied while respecting the original format.
-For a example if two pages includes the same image which is duplicated, in the source document, the object will be duplicated in the PdfWriter object
+For example, if two pages include the same image which is duplicated in the source document, the object will be duplicated in the PdfWriter object.

-Also when you delete objects in a document, pypdf can not easily identify weither the objects are used or not elsewhere or if the user wants to keep then in.
-When writing the pdf file these objects will be hidden(part of the file but not displayed) within.
+Additionally, when you delete objects in a document, pypdf cannot easily identify whether the objects are used elsewhere or not or if the user wants to keep them in.
+When writing the PDF file, these objects will be hidden within (part of the file, but not displayed).

-in order to reduce the file size a compression process:
+In order to reduce the file size, use a compression call: `writer.compress_identical_objects(remove_identicals=True, remove_orphans=True, verbose=-1)`

-`writer.compress_identical_objects(remove_identicals = True, remove_orphans= True, verbose = -1)`
+* `remove_identicals` enables/disables compression merging identical objects.

-`remove_identical` enables / disables compression merging identical objects
+* `remove_orphans` enables/disables suppression of unused objects.

-`remove_orphans` enables / disables suppression of unused objects
+* `verbose` sets the value on how many objects are processed.

-`verbose` sets the value on how many objects are processed the progress status (printed on stderr) of the compression is printed as follow:
+The progress status (printed on stderr) of the compression is printed as follows:

-* '+' during initial loop
+* `'+'` during initial loop
-* '.' when replacing duplicates
+* `'.'` when replacing duplicates

-It is recommended to apply this process just before writing to file/stream
+It is recommended to apply this process just before writing to file/stream.

 It depends on the PDF how well this works, but we have seen an 86% file reduction (from 5.7 MB to 0.8 MB) within a real PDF.